 A RAG rating is used in the number column, as explained in the key below, to show progress against the actions.
 Where an action is completed, the next steps column highlights whether the work is ongoing, requires monitoring or no further action is to be taken.
-Completed actions are defined as those where the actions have been completed, however the outcomes may be seen longer-term.
+Completed actions are defined as those where the activities have been completed, however outcomes may be realised over the long-term.

-Progress Summary as of March 2024
+Progress Summary as of August 2024